10 Best Auto Insurance Companies in Kentucky for 2025

 Kentucky Auto Insurance Monthly Rates by Age

 Travelers charges up to $808 per month for a 16-year-old, while State Farm and Erie are more lenient on new drivers under 25.
-For families, adding a 16-year-old can be overwhelming, with Travelers charging up to $808 a month.
+For families, adding a teen can be overwhelming at these prices.

 How Driving History Impacts Kentucky Insurance Rates